-Creative Life – a bi-monthly arts and culture series offering an audio tour of arts, culture, and inspiration on the Cape, Islands and South Coast.
-Creative Life is edited by Jay Allison.
+Ways of Life – arts and culture series offering an audio tour of arts, culture, and inspiration on the Cape, Islands and South Coast.
+Airs 18 times per year.
+Ways of Life is edited by Jay Allison.

 Sonic ID’s - WCAI’s signature audio snapshots.
 We continue to build our library of local voices and sounds by interviewing community members from the Cape, Islands and South Coast, and creating short, highly-produced vignettes we call “sonics.”
 Over the years, we’ve built a database of nearly 1,000 sonics, giving listeners here and afar short bursts of the flavor and stories from this special place.
 These sound portraits and short stories weave throughout the broadcast day of WCAI.

 Cape Cod Baseball League All-Star Game – play-by-play, color commentary, and interviews from a Cape Cod summer tradition, the Cape League All-Star game.